Gavin-Persad/predictions/plan.md

 - link - link to enter scores page✅
 - dashboard view - coniditon of most recent game week. game week is the week that open for predictions time has passed most recently✅

-  24/25 season League
+  24/25 season League✅

-- link - takes you to viewseasons, with the current season props
+- link - takes you to viewseasons, with the current season props✅
-- dashbaord view - top 6 of the table showing, your place showing if not in top 6 and only top 5 show
+- dashbaord view - top 6 of the table showing, your place showing if not in top 6 and only top 5 show✅

-  24/25 season George Cup
+  24/25 season George Cup ⌛ needs testing

 - link - takes you to view george cup page, with current season props
 - dashbaord view - shows your current fixtures and round, if you have been knocked out this will show the current round and underneath say the round you were knocked out on: For Example "George Cup Semi Finals - Live 09/05/25.
 You were knocked out in the 2nd Round"

-  24/25 season Lavery Cup
+  24/25 season Lavery Cup ⌛ almost in place, some issues needs working out.

 - link - takes you to view Lavery Cup page, with current season props
 - dashbaord view - shows your current round and your selections, if they have been marked whether or not they were correct and at the bottom advanced or eliminated, if you have been knocked out and a new round is starting this will show the current round and underneath say the round you were knocked out on: For Example "Lavery Cup Semi Finals - Live 09/05/25.
 You were knocked out in the 2nd Round"